alexismgjackson-github/nanamis/README.md

 ## WHAT I LEARNED

+### _REACT ROUTER_

+- Defining and nesting Route/Routes
+- Rendering the selected current route with Outlet
+- Setting the URL and tracking browsing history with Links
+- Filtering menu item types via useSearchParams

-### _LOCALSTORAGE_
+### _USESTATE_

+- Toggle view of modals
+- Form validation

-### _CONTEXT_
+### _USECONTEXT_

+- Adding and remove menu items from cart via LocalStorage
+- Calculating subtotal, tax and grand total of customer's order

+## _USEEFFECT_

+- Scroll To Top of page for better user experience
+- Clear form inputs when the user navigates

 ### _RESPONSIVE WEB DESIGN_

-- Implementing media queries to add device breakpoints.
+- Implementing media queries to add device breakpoints
-- Using device breakpoints to change orientation, font size, etc.
+- Using device breakpoints to change orientation, font size, etc
-- Using CSS Position, Grid and Flexbox.
+- Using CSS Position, Grid and Flexbox

 ### _ACCESSIBILITY_

-- Calculating the contrast ratio of text, icons and background colors using Coolors' Color Contrast Checker.
+- Calculating the contrast ratio of text, icons and background colors using Coolors' Color Contrast Checker
-- Adding aria-labels and alt tags to buttons, icons, images, etc.
+- Adding aria-labels and alt tags to buttons, icons, images, etc

 ## MOST CHALLENGING